Doodh Pak Recipe

 Dudh Paak can be stored in an airtight container in the refrigerator for 2-3 days.
 It infact taste better the next day as the flavors settle down.

-Do not freeze it as its texture might change once it is thawed.
+Do not freeze it, as its texture might change once thawed.

 Craving more?
 Subscribe to Whisk Affair to get new recipes and a newsletter delivered straight to your inbox!
 And stay in touch on FacebookPinterest, and Instagram for all of the latest updates.